Local Regulations

 City Requirements

-- Waste Disposal Regulations: Proper disposal of cleaning chemicals and waste must comply with city ordinances to prevent environmental harm.
+- Waste Disposal: Proper disposal of cleaning chemicals and waste materials must comply with city regulations to prevent environmental contamination.

 State Requirements

-- Insurance Requirements: Property management companies must carry liability insurance that meets state minimums to protect against damages or accidents.
+- Insurance Requirements: Property management companies must carry liability insurance that meets or exceeds state minimums for cleaning services.

 Environmental Requirements